colaorange/daily-money-one-i18n/PROMPT.md

  {{content}}

  * Translate this JSON into {{language}}, Keeping Key the same, keeping "Daily Money", "Daily Money One", "Google", "Google Drive" in English: {{content}}
-   > Reduce the content into smaller parts (maintain JSON style) if it exceeds a certain size
+   > Reduce the content into smaller parts (maintain JSON style) if it exceeds a certain size (e.g. 10000 characters)

  * keeping each language in their paragraph